 Head to the Irving Park neighborhood to check out the Horner Park Farmers Market.
-This social, open-air marketplace is all about connecting the community with local farmers and makers.
+This social, open-air marketplace (taking place on Saturdays from June through October) is all about connecting the community with local farmers and makers.
 All the vendors are small growers, producers, and artisans from around the Midwest.
-Walk around and admire the goods, try samples, and catch shows from local musicians.
+Walk around and admire the goods, try samples, and catch free events like yoga classes and shows from local musicians.
 Horner Park, 2741 W. Montrose Ave.

 Logan Square Farmers Market

-This laidback market, which has been going strong for 15 years, has been called the best farmers market in Illinois by USA Today.
-The Logan Square Farmers Market showcases farmers and small-scale food producers from the Chicago area all year-round, with an indoor and outdoor location.
-In the summer, the market takes over Logan Boulevard in the heart of this hip neighborhood.
-In the colder months, the vendors set up shop inside Emporium Arcade Bar Logan Square.
-Logan Boulevard, 3107 W. Logan Blvd., Emporium Arcade Bar Logan Square, 2363 N. Milwaukee
+This laidback market, which has been going strong for 18 years, has been called the best farmers market in Illinois by USA Today.
+The Logan Square Farmers Market showcases farmers and small-scale food producers from the Chicago area.
+During the market season, stalls takes over a tree-lined stretch of Logan Boulevard every Sunday with pastries, fresh cheese, bushels of in-season produce, and more locally made goods.
+The season typically ends in October with a Halloween-themed bash, Logan Boulevard, 3107 W. Logan Blvd.

-Stock up on local produce at the city’s first certified-organic urban farm.
-Wood Street Urban Farm Stand has almost an acre of farmland in Chicago’s Englewood neighborhood, where a small group of trained urban farmers tend to more than 200 varieties of produce.
-Check out the cooking demonstrations, which off free samples and recipe cards for healthy, vegetarian meals.
-You can also take a free tour of the farm, before stocking up on arugula, heirloom tomatoes, collard greens, all grown right there.
-5814 S. Wood Street
+Stock up on local produce at the city’s first certified organic urban farm.
+Growing Home Urban Farm Stand has almost an acre of farmland in Chicago’s Englewood neighborhood, where a small group of trained urban farmers tend to more than 200 varieties of produce.
+Check out the cooking demonstrations, which offer free samples and recipe cards for healthy, vegetarian meals.
+You can also take a free tour of the farm, before stocking up on arugula, heirloom tomatoes, herbs, all grown right there.
+1844 W. 59th St.

 Explore more Chicago farmers markets

-Visit chicagofarmersmarkets.us for a detailed schedule and full list of locations for this year.
+Explore the detailed schedule and full list of locations for Chicago farmers markets.